xcore/sc_pwm/doc_quickstart/foc/index.rst

 Test Results
 ------------

 After a few seconds, output will start to appear in the console window.
 A dot is printed every time a PWM client request is made.
-This gives confidence that the test harness is doing something!
-The test lasts about 2 minutes.
-It should complete with the message "ALL TESTS PASSED".
+This gives confidence that the test harness is doing something.
+The test lasts about 2 minutes and should complete with the message "ALL TESTS PASSED".
 If any tests fail, extra output will be generated giving details on the test(s) that failed.

-For background on the PWM protocol see the ``Overview`` document for module_pwm_foc
+For background on the PWM component refer to the documentation for ``Symmetrical Pulse Wave Modulation (PWM) Component for FOC`` which can be accessed via the xSOFTip Explorer pane in xTIMEcomposer.

 An example of working test output from a working PWM component can be found in a file named ``pwm_results.txt``